 - 1. All wiring devices shall be industrial heavy duty specification grade, rated a minimum 20A, 125V. - 2.
 Local wall switches shall be heavy duty specification grade, toggle, quiet type, ivory, fully enclosed in composition cases, rated 20 amp.
-120/277 volt AC; Hubbell #1221 Series, or approved equal.

-Receptacles generally shall be duplex, specification grade, 2 pole, 3 wire grounding type conforming to latest NEMA standards for 20 amp, 125 volt with back and side wiring, ivory; Hubbell #5362, or approved equal.

-- 4. Receptacles for use with specific equipment, special applications, etc. shall be suitable for the load to be served and of proper configuration for the mating plug. - 5.
-Switches and receptacles for wet hazardous areas shall be an approved type for the environment served. - 6.
+120/277 volt AC; Hubbell #1221 Series, or approved equal. - 3.
+Receptacles generally shall be duplex, specification grade, 2 pole, 3 wire grounding type conforming to latest NEMA standards for 20 amp, 125 volt with back and side wiring, ivory; Hubbell #5362, or approved equal. - 4.
+Receptacles for use with specific equipment, special applications, etc. shall be suitable for the load to be served and of proper configuration for the mating plug. - 5.
+Switches and receptacles for wet hazardous areas shall be an approved type for the environment served.
+Receptacles within 3' of water basin or sink shall be GFCI. - 6.
 Receptacles fed from emergency power upon failure of normal power shall have cover of steel with red baked enamel and word "EMERGENCY" marked in white letters on cover. - 7.
 Ground fault interrupter type receptacles shall be duplex 120V.
 AC 15 or 20 amps as required, Class A. - 8.
 Device plates, telephone outlet plates, and blank plates in finished areas shall be .04 gauge 302 stainless steel with brushed finish. - 9.
 Surface mounted multi-outlet system: - a.
 Multi-outlet systems shall consist of surface mounted metal raceways for use with number and type of wiring devices as required.
 Systems shall be complete with all fittings, etc. and shall be equal to Wiremold 2000 and G-3000. - b.
 Systems requiring combination power and telephone/communication multi-outlet with divider shall be equal to Wiremold G-4000 and G-6000 as required. - 10.
-Provide 20 amp duplex outlets at each floor landing of each stair.
-Provide at least one 20 amp duplex outlet in corridors and space such outlets at 75 feet on center in all corridors.
+Provide a 20 amp duplex outlet in the corridor near each floor landing of each stair.
+Provide at least one 20 amp duplex outlet in corridors and space such outlets at 75 feet on center in all corridors. - 11.
+Emergency Power Off (EPO) switches shall be double action to prevent accidental activation.
+They shall also be labeled as to which panel and breakers are tripped when activated if panel is not located in same room as EPO.